The store will not work correctly in the case when cookies are disabled.

-The micro-clover we use in our clover lawn mix is drought resistant and grows very well in most soil conditions.
+The micro-clover we use in our clover lawn seed mix is drought-tolerant and grows very well in most UK soil conditions.
 The clover seedings in this mix grow a tap root system that forms deep inside the soil.
 It then breaks down and creates new stems that travel through the soil, spread out and make new plants along the way!
-So, whether you’re sowing a clover lawn for the first time, or want some advice when overseeding, we share some tips for sowing a clover lawn to ensure it grows as well as it can.

 When to sow a clover lawn

-Clover can be sown in the spring or autumn
+• Our clover lawn seed can be sown in the spring or autumn

-This is usually reached in mid-March in the UK
+• This is usually reached in mid-March in the UK

 How to sow a clover lawn

-Dig the soil over to a depth of 20-25cm
+• Dig the soil over to a depth of 20-25cm

-Remove weeds by hand or use a weed killer
+• Remove weeds by hand or use a weed killer

-Add topsoil if you believe the soil to be poor quality
+• Add topsoil if you believe the soil to be poor quality

-Rake the area to get a level seedbed
+• Rake the area to get a level seedbed

-Allow the area to cultivate for 10-14 days.
+• Allow the area to cultivate for 10-14 days.
 This encourages dormant weeds to come to the surface, which can then be removed by hand.

-Sow the seed at our recommended rate of 50g per m2
+• Sow the seed at our recommended rate of 50g per m2

-Rake the seed in after sowing so that the seed is in amongst the soil
+• Rake the seed in after sowing so that the seed is in amongst the soil

-Firm down by foot or by using a roller to improve seed-to-soil contact
+• Firm down by foot or by using a roller to improve seed-to-soil contact

 Clover lawn seeding aftercare

 Clover is a hardy and beautiful plant that requires virtually no maintenance once established.
-So, aside from the essential care, any other love you show your new clover lawn is down to personal preference.
+So, aside from the essential care, any other love you show your new clover lawn seedlings is down to personal preference.

-Essential lawn care
+Essential clover lawn care

 Watering your clover lawn